devorel/amazon-s3/README.md

-# amazon-s3
+# scaleway-s3
-Read and write objects to amazon S3 using fetch()
+Read and write objects to scaleway S3 using fetch()

 ## Install
 ```